 If you are experiencing any of the issues as mentioned above, chances are that the data stored in the NVRAM or PRAM has become corrupted.

-Luckily you can reset NVRAM and PRAM on Mac, which basically makes the NVRAM/PRAM settings go back to their factory default settings, which should fix problems on your Mac.
+Luckily, it is easy to Reset NVRAM and PRAM on Mac, which basically makes the NVRAM/PRAM settings go back to Factory Default Settings, which often helps in fixing problems.